- Search The Registry

 - My Account

 *Raven Wilkinson’s birth in 1935 is celebrated on this date.
 She was a Black ballet dancer (semi-retired) and actress.

-From New York City, her mother was influential pursuing ballet training for her.
+From New York City, her mother was influential in pursuing ballet training for her.
 Wilkinson began studying with a well-known Russian dancer when she was nine.
 After being inspired by seeing Janet Collins on stage in the early 1950s, she left school in her teens to pursue ballet full time.
 When the director of Ballet de Russe purchased Monte Carlo, her ballet school the students were invited to try out for his company.